Stuart Rose

-Stuart Alan Ransom Rose, Baron Rose of Monewden, (born 17 March 1949) is a British businessman and life peer, who was the executive chairman of Marks & Spencer until 2010, remaining as chairman until early 2011.
-He was knighted in 2008 for his services to the retail industry and created a Conservative life peer on 17 September 2014, taking the title Baron Rose of Monewden, of Monewden in the County of Suffolk.
+Stuart Alan Ransom Rose, Baron Rose of Monewden (born 17 March 1949) is a British businessman and life peer, who was the executive chairman of Marks & Spencer until 2010, remaining as chairman until early 2011.

 Rose was chairman of online retailer Ocado from 2013 to July 2020.
 He has been chairman of Asda since 2021.

 In October 2015, he was appointed chair of Britain Stronger in Europe, the official remain campaign in the 2016 referendum on the United Kingdom's membership of the European Union.

 Rose served as chairman of Asda from 2021 to 2024 and took on executive responsibilities in September 2024.

 Early life

 Rose's grandparents were White Russian émigrés who fled to China after the 1917 revolution.
 Their son (later named Harry Ransom-Rose) was unofficially adopted by Nona Ransom, a Quaker from Bedford, England, who served as English tutor to (among others) Empress Wanrong (the last Empress of China), and Shunryu Suzuki (the Japanese monk who later established the first Zen monastery outside East Asia).

 Nona transported Stuart Rose's father, Harry, to safety in England as war loomed.
 The original family name was Bryantzeff, which Rose's father, ex-RAF and civil servant, changed.
 His mother's side is English, Scottish and Greek.

 The young family lived in a caravan in Warwickshire until Rose senior obtained a posting with the Imperial Civil Service in Tanganyika (now Tanzania).
 Rose went to the Roman Catholic St Joseph's Convent School in Dar es Salaam until he was 11.
 When he was 13 years old his family returned to England and his parents sent him to Bootham School, an independent Quaker boarding school in York.